Fraudsters are Phoning it in with SIM Swap Fraud

 Subscriber identity modules, more commonly known as SIM cards, are plastic-mounted chips that store phone numbers and other information that identifies phones to their carriers.
 Changing phones can be as simple as moving a SIM card from one device to another—and carriers can change SIM card data remotely as well.
 After all, when your phone goes missing your number doesn’t disappear along with it; the carrier just transfers it to a new device.

-In a typical scenario, a fraudster might use phishing emails to get a victim to divulge some of the information that might help them gain access to a target account.
-For instance, they might send them an email with a link to a fake website that asks them to enter some of their security question answers.
-Or, they might trawl the victim’s social media for the names of relatives, birthplaces, schools, and other facts that frequently show up as security questions.
+In a typical scenario, a fraudster will use phishing emails to get a victim to divulge some of the information that might help them gain access to their accounts.
+For instance, they might send them an email with a link to a website that asks them to enter login information or answers to security questions.
+Often these websites are designed to mimic the website of a company the target already has a relationship with, such as a bank or cell phone carrier.
+In other cases, fraudsters might trawl the victim’s social media for the names of relatives, birthplaces, schools, and other facts that frequently show up as security questions.

 Once they have what they need to gain access, they contact the phone carrier, pretending to be the victim, and ask for a SIM card transfer to a new device.
 If they succeed, the victim’s phone number and any other data stored on the SIM card is instantly transferred to a new card in the fraudster’s possession.
 Now, if anyone calls or texts the victim’s phone number, the fraudster’s phone will receive it—which means they can easily get around authentication methods that rely on phone contact.

-It’s a sure bet that before long, the fraudster will try to empty out the victim’s bank accounts, scour their email and social media for private information, and help themselves to anything else of value that the victim’s phone number can unlock.
+Once a fraudsters gains access to the victim's text messages, they will undoubtedly try to empty out the victim’s bank accounts, scour their email and social media for private information, and help themselves to anything else of value that the victim’s phone number can unlock.

 One of the most important defenses against SIM swapping is the ability to recognize it when it happens, which isn’t always easy.
 The earliest clue is often that your phone suddenly stops working, unable to send or receive any data.
 A carrier message might pop up alerting you to the fact that the SIM has been transferred, but if you don’t get this message, you might just think the problem is with the carrier or the phone’s hardware.